Analysis | The Energy 202: Ed Markey uses climate change to flip insurgent script on Joe Kennedy in Mass. race

 In this year's Democratic primaries, environmental activists have largely backed insurgent candidates who promise bold action on what younger voters see as a generation-defining challenge.
-But Kennedy's effort to cast himself as a transition to a new generation of political leaders is running up against the ardent support Markey has among environmentalists, who see the senator see as a consistent ally in Congress they do not want to lose.
+But Kennedy's effort to cast himself as a transition to a new generation of political leaders is running up against the ardent support Markey has among environmentalists, who see the senator as a consistent ally in Congress they do not want to lose.

 With each candidate courting the college-age vote, there is little daylight between Kennedy and Markey on environmental issues.